fbiego/watch-face-wearfit/README.md

 ## Tools

-The [`extract.kt`](tools/extract.kt) file can be used to rebuild the watchface background for the purpose of viewing only.
+The [`image.jar`](tools/image.jar) file can be used to rebuild the watchface background for the purpose of viewing only.
 Modifying the background is not yet possible for use as a watch face.

-Compile > `kotlinc extract.kt -include-runtime -d extract.jar`
+Extract > `java -jar image.jar 107_2_dial.bin`

-Rebuild > `java -jar extract.jar 107_2_dial.bin 774 0`
+On Windows, you can drag and drop the bin file on [`extract.bat`](tools/extract.bat)

 The output can be viewed using [`rawpixels.net`](http://rawpixels.net/) using the following settings: